 - Linguistics instruction: Linguistics instruction may be directed toward fluency and proficiency with the pattern of language, meaning the sentences and words are the carriers of meaning.
 Reading can improve on the ability of the student when it comes to recognizing new words, reading with accuracy, and better comprehension of what was read.

-- Process-oriented instruction: the procedures or strategies for decoding, encoding, recognition, and fluency have to be taught in an explicit manner so the students may learn the skills required for them to become independent readers.
+- Process-oriented instruction: the procedures or strategies for decoding, encoding, recognition, and fluency have to be taught in an explicit manner so the students may learn the skills required for them to read proficiently.